 - I don't rate multiplayer experiences because other players become a big factor to enjoyment and there is too much variance in what they can impact.

-- I include the post game content as part of my score if there is one and if I find it significant.
-Most of the time; count on me including it in my score.
+- I include the post game content as part of my score if it made the experience better overall.
+Sometimes they are just an unnecessary chore.

 - Most of the time; if a game doesn't strike me as something I would want to revisit for any reason in the future it likely isn't a 7 for me.

 - I don't care if it is an older game; as long as it is either entertaining or compelling in some king of way, it still has an equal chance to be scored highly.

 - I don't care about how good it was during it's time, only about how it delivers it's experience today and how it compares to everything currently.

 - Quality > quantity, shorter games with more focused content on average will more likely be higher rated because I rate based on the experience overall.